-Do you know about deposits and earnest money when buying a home in Los Angeles?
+Do you know about deposits and earnest money when buying a home in Riverside?
 Negotiating the details of any real estate transaction requires time, patience, and a willingness to commit some hard-earned money in order to back up your position in negotiations.
-To understand exactly how your money works for you when buying your new home, let’s go through what you need to know about deposits and earnest money when buying in Los Angeles:
+To understand exactly how your money works for you when buying your new home, let’s go through what you need to know about deposits and earnest money when buying in Riverside:

 What Is Earnest Money?

 While many people are familiar with the idea of a deposit on a home, not as many are aware of, and ready to commit, earnest money when they put in an offer on a home.

 Simply put, it is an amount of money chosen by the buyer that is then put in an escrow account when and if the home seller accepts the buyer’s offer.
 Part of the reason this is done is to clearly signal to the seller how serious the buyer is about moving forward with the real estate transaction.

 In turn, the seller will then change their property’s listing status to pending sale while appraisals and inspections are completed, and contingencies are met.
 This money stays in the escrow account through the full length of the negotiation and until either the transaction is canceled for one reason or another, or the transaction is fulfilled at closing.

 Upon closing, the earnest money is typically applied to either the deposit on the home or the buyer’s closing costs.
 Some buyers fail to understand that their money is going toward a part of the transaction that benefits them, and believe it’s money given to the seller prior to closing – this is not the case.